OmarMiniesy/Notes/Windows/Windows OS/Portable Executable (PE).md

 - It contains headers that tell Windows how to deal with the file, map it to memory, and run it.
 - This includes `.exe`, `.dll`, `.sys`, and some `.ocx`.

+> These files are portable because they can be taken to any system with the same Operating System and dependencies, and they will perform the same task on that system

 The PE layout is composed of the *Header* and the *Sections*.

 PE files rarely contain all of the code that they need to run on their own.